johnsonjh/OpenVi/README.md

 - Compilation can be performed by invoking GNU Make (usually `gmake` or `make`) from the top-level directory of a source release or git checkout.
-- GNU Make's `-j N` flag may be used to parallelize the compilation, where `N` is a positive integer representing the number of jobs requested.
+- GNU Make's `-j N` flag may be used to parallelize the compilation, where `N` is a positive integer representing the number of parallel jobs requested.
 - The following environment variables influence compilation and installation:
   - `CC` - C compiler to use
     - (e.g. `CC=gcc`)